A look at how some of Trump's picks to lead health agencies could help carry out Kennedy's overhaul

 The Atlanta-based CDC, with a $9.2 billion core budget, is charged with protecting Americans from disease outbreaks and other public health threats.

 Kennedy has long attacked vaccines and criticized the CDC, repeatedly alleging corruption at the agency.
-He said on a 2023 podcast that there is “no vaccine that is safe and effective,” and urged people to resist the CDC’s guidelines on if and when kids should get vaccinated.
+He said on a 2023 podcast that there is “no vaccine that is safe and effective,” and urged people to resist the CDC’s guidelines about if and when kids should get vaccinated.
+The World Health Organization estimates that vaccines have saved more than 150 million lives over the past 50 years, and that 100 million of them were infants.

 Decades ago, Kennedy found common ground with Weldon, 71, who served in the Army and worked as an internal medicine doctor before he represented a central Florida congressional district from 1995 to 2009.

-Note: This story has been corrected to reflect that the health agencies have an overall budget of about $1.7 trillion, not $1.7 billion.